leplatrem/blog.mathieu-leplatre.info/content/pages/about.rst

 Free Culture
   I strongly support the `copyleft movement <https://en.wikipedia.org/wiki/Free-culture_movement>`_, and the idea of freedom to use, study, and share content.
-I have been lucky to be able to publish all my work under Open Source licences since 2010.
+I have been lucky to be able to publish all my work under Open Source licenses since 2010.

 Healthy Technology
   I am a big fan of `humane technology <https://www.humanetech.com>`_, and